 There was only one problem with the ring.
 On the big day, July 8, 1947, when Philip asked Elizabeth for her hand, the ring was too big to fit on her finger.
 It was resized in less than two days so Elizabeth could wear it to the Buckingham Palace garden party where the couple officially announced the engagement.

 On Elizabeth and Philip’s wedding day, November 20, 1947, there were more jewelry mishaps.
-As the princess was getting dressed at Buckingham Palace and her convertible diamond fringe necklace was being fitted on its frame to be worn as a tiara, a part popped off the jewel.
-Staff and security whipped into action when the headpiece broke.
+As the princess was getting dressed at Buckingham Palace and her convertible diamond fringe necklace—which was Elizabeth’s “something borrowed” from her mother—was being fitted on its frame to be worn as a tiara, a part popped off the jewel.
+When the jewelry mishap occurred the staff and security whipped into action.
 The court jeweler in attendance received a police escort back to the workroom to quickly repair it.

 When someone realized the necklaces were still on exhibit at St. James’s Palace with the rest of the wedding presents, the princess’s private secretary raced there to get them with just a half hour to spare before the carriage procession to Westminster Abbey.
 Elizabeth miraculously made it to the church on time with every jewel in place.